Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

 \subsubsection{Hyperparameters Search}

 Hyperparameters are non-learnable parameters of a deep learning model and are crucial as they govern the learning process and model architecture.
 Hyperparameter tuning involves selecting the optimal combination of parameters that results in the best model performance.
 Common hyperparameters include learning rate and policy, batch size, number of epochs, weight decay, dropout type and probability, and architecture specifics such as the number of hidden layers and neurons in each layer.
 Methods for hyperparameter search range from grid search, where all possible combinations of parameters are evaluated; to random search, which randomly samples parameter combinations within predefined bounds.
 More sophisticated techniques like Bayesian optimization or using automated machine learning (AutoML) tools can dynamically adjust parameters based on previous results to find the best solutions more efficiently.
 We employed weights and biases \cite{wandb} utility to carry out random and Bayesian methods of hyperparameters search.
-The list of hyperparameters we searched for training and fine-tuning is given in Table \ref{table:hyperparams}.
+The list of hyperparameters we searched for training is given in Table \ref{table:hyperparams}.
 For model training, we conducted around 400 simulations to find the current hyperparameters.
-For fine-tuning the SeNMo model on CPTAC-LUSC and Moffitt's Lung SCC data, we ran around 1000 and 450 simulations, respectively.
-The plots for these simulations are given in the appendix figures \ref{suplefig:1}, \ref{suplefig:2}, and \ref{suplefig:3}.
+To further verify the performance of our model, we evaluated the model with the off-the-shelf datasets CPTAC-LSCC \cite{CPTAC-LSCC} and Moffitt's LSCC \cite{stewart2019proteogenomic}.
+The plot for these simulations is given in Figure \ref{suplefig:1}.